Care Protocol

 The latest addition to our precautions is a high speed fan in the ceiling of each operatory.
 Dr. O installed this to produce negative pressure, which means that all the air is sucked out of the room between patients and vented outside.
 When you walk into the treatment room, you will know that there has been a total turnover of the air, and fresh air awaits you.
 Dr O and his assistant Patty have a new protocol to follow as well, as you will see.

-After each visit, Patty and the hygienists double wipe all surfaces and flush all lines and equipment.
+After each visit, our team double wipes all surfaces and flushes all lines and equipment.
 As is usual, they remove all instruments, drills, etc. and thoroughly sterilize them.
-Patty has always flushed all the lines and cleaned them with ozone.
-She worked in a hospital during her rotations at dental school in Mexico City, so she is very familiar with infection control.
+We also flush out all the lines and clean them with ozone.

 A 15-minute window is left between patients in order to clean, sterilize, air out the operatory and utilize the negative pressure feature.
 You can feel confident that every effort is made to safeguard your health, along with providing the highest quality dental care.